DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/wifi-setup.rst

    Makerfabs ESP8266 WiFi Shield

-Installing the board follows the same procedure in the previous section on assembly.
+Installing the board follows the same procedure in the :doc:`section on assembly </ex-commandstation/get-started/assembly>`.
 Start by noting the tab end of the board and align it with the tab end of the motor board.
 You will stack this board on top to make a three board stack.

 Remove the plastic jumpers
 --------------------------